ScottSchaen/excel-vba-macros/README.md

-# Excel Shortcuts - Helpful Macros in VBA
-Here are some macros I've incorporated into my day-to-day Microsoft Excel usage over the years.
-They help cut down on clicks so you can be more efficient with time.
-For best results, you'll want to save these so they are always available and set them up as commands/buttons in your `HOME` ribbon.
+# VBA Macros to Super Charge Microsoft Excel
+Become a Microsoft Excel power user with these handy VBA macros.
+I've been using and fine-tuning these for years to help make my day-to-day tasks more efficient.
+Take them and make them your own.
+You can download all the macros at (macros/scotts_macros_all.bas)[/macros/scotts_macros_all.bas].
+If you're new to VBA and Excel macros you'll want to read my notes on [getting started](#how-to-get-started).
+Be sure to add these as commands/buttons to Excel's `HOME` ribbon to really make them useful!

 # Contents
 * [*How to get started*](#how-to-get-started)